felipecal/Api-Sequelize/README.md

-# Api Sequelize
+ # ⛇ Api Sequelize ⛇

-This is a simple api with nodejs, sequelize, aws rds or docker database.
+This is a simple CRUD api in TypeScript, sequelize, aws rds or docker database.

 ## Technologies Used